Hicham-dev/VirtualStock/README.md

 # VirtualStock
-controle mangemeny system and exchange plateforme for electronique parts http://www.virtualstock.macontrole mangemeny system and exchange plateforme for electronique parts http://www.virtualstock.ma
+controle mangemeny system and exchange plateforme for electronique parts controle mangemeny system and exchange plateforme for electronique parts http://www.virtualstock.ma

 # How to deploy for developpers